rmdss/rag-ai-agent/README.md

 # RAG AI Agent

 This project is based on the https://www.youtube.com/watch?v=AUQJ9eeP-Ls .
+This repository is created for self learning.

 What RAG does here?